Different Statistical Behaviors of Orbits: Introduction

 \section{Introduction}

-In the theory of dynamical systems, i.e., the study of the asymptotic behavior of trajectories or orbits $\{f^n (x)\}_{n\in\mathbb{N}}$ when $f:X\rightarrow X$ is a continuous map of a compact metric space $X$ (called a \textit{topological dynamical system} or \emph{TDS} for short), one may say that two fundamental problems are to understand how to partition different asymptotic behavior and how the points with same asymptotic behavior control or determine the complexity of system $(X,f)$.
+In the theory of dynamical systems, i.e., the study of the asymptotic behaviors of trajectories or orbits $\{f^n (x)\}_{n\geq 0}$ when $f:X\rightarrow X$ is a continuous map of a compact metric space $X$ (called a \textit{topological dynamical system}), one may say that two fundamental problems are to understand how to partition different asymptotic behaviors and how the points with same asymptotic behavior control or determine the complexity of system $(X,f)$.
 There are two main methods to study asymptotic behavior: one is from the perspective of topology (or geometry) and another is from the perspective of statistics (or measure).
-Stable Manifold Theorem is a classical way to study asymptotic behavior of dynamical orbits.
-Stable and unstable manifolds are well learned from the perspective of topology (or geometry) in the sense of product structure, smooth regularity and absolute continuity etc, especially in the study of smooth chaotic dynamics including hyperbolic systems, non-uniformly hyperbolic systems and partially hyperbolic systems, c.f. \cite{HPS,Katok1,BP,Bowen2}.
-In present paper we mainly pay attention to asymptotic behavior from the statistical perspective.
+Stable manifold theorem is a classical way to study asymptotic behavior of dynamical orbits.
+Stable and unstable manifolds are well learned from the perspective of topology (or geometry) in the sense of product structure, smooth regularity and absolute continuity etc, especially in the study of smooth chaotic dynamics including hyperbolic systems, non-uniformly hyperbolic systems and partially hyperbolic systems, see for example \cite{HPS,Katok1,BP,Bowen2}.
+In this paper we mainly pay attention to asymptotic behavior from the statistical perspective.